 The true test for any leader comes when there is a crisis.
-Whether it is in a professional or personal situation, being able to effectively handle crises is a vital skill a leader must possess.
+Whether it’s in a professional or personal situation, being able to effectively handle crises is a vital skill a leader must possess.

 Crisis can be in the form of a team member having an emotional breakdown, a major customer making an unexpected or urgent demand, or it could be as critical as experiencing the death of a loved one.

-When faced with a crisis, how a leader responds has a major impact on others perceive them as a leader, and whether they will be able to follow them in the future.
+When faced with a crisis, how a leader responds has a major impact on how others perceive them as a leader, and whether they will follow them in the future.

-Recently, in the American National Basketball Association (NBA), an owner of one of the teams had made racist comments about a particular race of people, which was recorded by someone (his partner or girlfriend) and leaked to a website.
+Recently, in the American National Basketball Association (NBA), an owner of one team had made racist comments about a particular race of people, which was recorded by someone (his partner or girlfriend) and leaked to a website.

 While there were many other issues raised by this incident, the thing that was of most interest was what the Commissioner of the NBA, Adam Silver, would do in response to the incident.

 Before the decision was handed down, former players and TV analysts were all commenting that whatever the decision or punishment would be handed down, it would define the legacy of the Commissioner, even though he had been in the role for only a few months.
 This was a crisis situation for him!

 The Commissioner handed down a lifetime ban to the owner from attending any NBA games and imposed the maximum fine that could be given.
 He also promised he would do everything in his power to force the owner to sell the team so he wouldn’t have any further involvement with the team or the NBA.

 5 Ways Great Leaders Handle Crisis Situations